Practice Profile

 Recent examples of Isabella’s planning appeal work include:

-- Acting for a developer in promoting a residential scheme of 30 dwellings refused permission by the local authority on landscape and biodiversity grounds.
+- Acting for the successful developer in promoting a residential scheme of 30 dwellings refused permission by the local authority on landscape and biodiversity grounds.
+The local authority withdrew its reasons for refusal following cross-examination of its planning witness.

-- Acting for Harrow Council in a 5-day inquiry, resisting a residential-led mixed use development of 3-7 storeys that adversely affected the character and appearance of the area, and in particular a local allotment
+- Acting for Harrow Council in a 5-day inquiry in successfully resisting a residential-led mixed use development of 3-7 storeys that adversely affected the character and appearance of the area, and in particular a local allotment

-- Acting for Worthing Council in an 8-day inquiry into residential development on a site proposed for designation as a green gap in the emerging Local Plan
+- Acting for Worthing Council in a two-week planning inquiry in successfully resisting an appeal for major housing development on a site designated as a green gap in the Local Plan

-- Acting for Hillingdon Council at a 7-day inquiry into a residential scheme for 233 apartments and a health facility that was refused on the basis of the appellant’s failure to satisfy the flood risk sequential test
+- Acting for Hillingdon Council in a 7-day inquiry in successfully resisting a residential scheme for 233 apartments and a health facility that was refused on the basis of the appellant’s failure to satisfy the flood risk sequential test

 Isabella has been involved in numerous DCOs, both promoting and resisting nationally significant infrastructure projects.
 She has considerable experience of the DCO procedure and is a contributing author to the 'National Infrastructure Planning Service' and 'National Infrastructure Planning Handbook', edited by Michael Humphries KC.
 Her experience covers a broad range of infrastructure projects, including nuclear and offshore wind; airports; carbon capture and road schemes.
 As part of her infrastructure practice, Isabella has significant experience of matters relating to EIA; HRA; consultation and land acquisition.